 You are welcome to schedule a free trial class to see if our kung fu program is right for you.
-We generally invite prospective students to attend a Wednesday 6:30pm beginner class for their free trial.
+We generally invite prospective students to attend a Wednesday 6:30pm beginner class, or Saturday's Kung Fu Fitness, for their free trial.
 Arrive a few minutes early to sign a waiver form and to meet your instructor and fellow students.
 Wear something loose-fitting and comfortable and bring a water bottle and small towel.
 Remove all jewelry and shoes before starting class.

-Class will begin with a warm-up and follow with some kicking & punching drills.
+Class will begin with a warm-up and follow with some kicking and punching drills.
 The instructor will then work individually with you to teach you three basic kung fu stances, three basic kicks and the first three sparring techniques.
 Then you will learn some self-defense techniques against common attacks.
+Other traditional training methods, called I Ching Ching, for focus and strength could also be employed.
 Most classes will end with some sparring drills and freestyle sparring – first night students will observe sparring to become familiar with the rules and sparring styles. (back to top)

 In the Shaolin temple there were only four recognized levels; student, disciple, master, and grandmaster.
 Our Great Grandmaster, Ie Chang Ming, introduced the use of colored belts to divide the material between student and disciple into five levels: white, yellow, blue, green, and brown.
 One form from a new animal and weapon system is taught at each level above white.
 Keep in mind that for a student to pass into the next rank, he/she must perform all the material for their present and all previous levels.